The Benefits of Rolling Over Your 401(k) or 403(b) into an IRA

 1. Accessing more investment options

-One of the main benefits of an IRA is that there are often more investing options than a 401(k) or 403(b) plan.
+One of the main benefits of an IRA is that there are often more investment options than a 401(k) or 403(b) plan.
 If you contribute to your employer’s retirement plan, you might end up with only a few options chosen by the plan administrator.
 You might have to be heavily invested in company stock or you might have a limited number of high cost mutual funds to choose from.
-We don’t bring this up as a way of lambasting your administrator—they’re simply trying to pick the options they believe should be made available to all employees—but many people don’t realize just how limiting these options can be.
+We don’t bring this up as a way of lambasting your administrator—they're simply trying to pick the options they believe should be made available to all employees—but many people don’t realize just how limiting these options can be.

 If you have an account with a previous employer, you may not have any worthwhile reasons to stay with the limited investment choices within the plan, and that’s one reason to consider rolling into an IRA.
 An IRA held at a brokerage or investment advisor, like Betterment, enables you to access a much broader universe of funds.

 For some investors, having the ability to pick and choose any variety of funds is important to them.
 At Betterment, our investment advice for an IRA (and any account type) is based on research-backed portfolio construction that pursues a highest expected return for the risk you’re willing to take on, while maintaining global diversification and low costs.

 2. Lowering Your Investment Fees